Cohen 1987 Gynaecomastia Classification System

 The system supports better research and documentation, allowing for consistent case studies, outcome comparisons, and long-term studies on the efficacy of treatments for each grade.

-By categorising the severity and suggesting appropriate procedures, the Cohen classification helps reduce the likelihood of overtreatment or undertreatment, thereby minimising potential complications like skin irregularities or scarring.
+By categorising the severity and suggesting appropriate procedures, the Cohen classification helps reduce the likelihood of overtreatment or undertreatment, thereby reducing potential complications like skin irregularities or scarring.

 image